Why Savory Waffles?

 - Boosts the Immune System

-Served up with that crispy chicken goodness, and my new egg free ranch dressing... you too can make an epic, nutrient dense, mouthwatering meal that you family will LOVE!
+Served up these savory waffles with that crispy chicken goodness, and my new egg-free ranch dressing... you too can make an epic, nutrient dense, mouthwatering meal that you family will LOVE!
 Here are some tricks to make this meal come together super quick!

-- use frozen or store bought riced cauliflower (saves the hassle of cleaing extra stuff)
+- use frozen or store bought riced cauliflower (saves the hassle of cleaning extra stuff)

 - grate or you sweet potato ahead of time, like the day before even